 Difference Between Deficit and Debt

-Deficit in a country’s economy is the excess of expenditure or spending by government over its income and revenues it is calculated for a particular period and represents the amount that needs to be borrowed whereas the Debt is the total sum of money already borrowed by the government from other countries or lenders to accommodate the expenditure and it represents the total amount borrowed and still outstanding.
+The deficit in a country’s economy is its excess expenditure or spending over its income and revenues.
+It is calculated for a particular period and represents the amount that needs to be borrowed.
+In contrast, debt is the total sum of money already borrowed by the government from other countries or lenders to accommodate the expenditure.
+Therefore, it represents the total amount borrowed and is still outstanding.

-- Deficit generally refers to the difference between the sources of the funds and the expenditure of the government.
+- Deficit generally refers to the difference between the sources of the funds and the government’s expenditure.
 In a budget, there is either surplus or deficit.
 A deficit occurs when the country exceeds the expenditure over its revenues like taxes and other revenue receipts.
-In developing nations for example countries like India, a budget deficit signifies the growth of the country
+In developing nations like India, a budget deficit signifies the country’s growth.

-- Debt, on the other hand, refers to the country debt or the national debt of a particular country and the money the country has borrowed from its associates as a result of a deficit.
-The debt the country borrows can come from various international organizations like the International Monetary Fund or the World Bank.
-Debt is like the balance between the revenue of the government and the expenditure that the government is expected to occur in the coming year or has already taken debt on the deficit that the government is experiencing
+- On the other hand, debt refers to the national debt of a particular country and the money it has borrowed from its associates due to a deficit.
+The country’s Debt can come from various international organizations like the International Monetary Fund or the World Bank.
+Debt is like the balance between the government’s revenue and the expenditure that the government is expected to incur in the coming year or has already taken debt on the deficit that the government is experiencing.

 Deficit vs Debt Infographics

 Let us see the top differences between the deficit vs. debt.

 - Debt is taken from international institutions or other developed nations with which the country has a good relationship.
 On the other hand, a deficit occurs from internal factors, and no external forces are responsible.